magdanolde/Crowdfunding-product-page/README.md

 Apart from that I learnt about the <dialog> tag and applied it the modals/popups within this project.
 Further, I used the showmodal() method to open my modals.
 It allowed my to style a ::backdrop pseudo-element.
 With the close() method I made it possible to close the modals.
+This video from (https://www.youtube.com/watch?v=TAB_v6yBXIE&t=303s) Kevin Powell was my source of knowledge.

+Moreover, I refreshed my knowledge on grid and grid-template-areas.

+I also learnt, how to use media queries in JS.

 ###  SOLUTIONS I STILL WANT TO ADD

-* I would like to some more transitions
+* I would like to some more transitions for modals

 ### :boom: PROJECT LIVE